aparmendariz/mcf_docs/docs/source/FAQ.rst

   For more examples you can check out the :ref:`Getting Started <getting-started>` or the :doc:`user_guide`.

-  Moreover, when using the :py:meth:`~mcf_functions.ModifiedCausalForest.train`, :py:meth:`~mcf_functions.ModifiedCausalForest.predict`, :py:meth:`~mcf_functions.ModifiedCausalForest.analyse`, and :py:meth:`~mcf_functions.ModifiedCausalForest.report` methods, a designated folder is generated in your specified output path.
+  Moreover, when using the :py:meth:`~mcf_functions.ModifiedCausalForest.train`, :py:meth:`~mcf_functions.ModifiedCausalForest.predict`, :py:meth:`~mcf_functions.ModifiedCausalForest.analyse`, and :py:meth:`~mcf_functions.ModifiedCausalForest.report` methods, a folder is generated in your specified output path.
 If no output path is specified, all files will be saved where the Anaconda distribution is installed.
-You can learn more about working directories and output paths at [w3schools](https://www.w3schools.com/python/ref_os_chdir.asp).
+You can learn more about working directories and output paths at `w3schools <https://www.w3schools.com/python/ref_os_chdir.asp>`_.

-  The folder created is named "out" and contains a PDF file encapsulating crucial information regarding the estimation of the :py:class:`~mcf_functions.ModifiedCausalForest`.
+  The "out" folder contains a PDF with crucial information regarding the estimation of the :py:class:`~mcf_functions.ModifiedCausalForest`.
 For more comprehensive insights, we recommend reviewing the `Full example with all parameters used <https://github.com/MCFpy/mcf/blob/main/examples/all_parameters_mcf.py>`__.

 - **Where can I find the results of the OptimalPolicy class?**